najahCoConsult/accelexTuto/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Install NgRx Packages:
+`@ngrx/store`: The core package for managing state in the store.
+`@ngrx/effects`: For managing side effects, such as API calls.
+`@ngrx/entity`: For managing collections of entities with a normalized structure.
+`@ngrx/store-devtools`: Optional package for debugging NgRx state using the Redux DevTools extension.